PlethoraChutney/Appia/README.md

 When exporting your data, please export the headers as two rows with multiple columns, rather than two columns with multiple rows.

-The 2D script requires `SampleName`, `Channel`, `Instrument Method Name` and `Sample Set Name`.
-The 3D script requires `SampleName`, `Instrument Method Name`, and `Sample Set Name`.
+The Waters script requires `SampleName`, `Channel`, `Instrument Method Name` and `Sample Set Name`.
 The order is not important, so long as the required headers are present in the .arw file.
 Other information can be there as well, it won't hurt anything.
 You will also want to update the flow rates to match your per-column flow rate.
-Your `Instrument Method` must contain either `5_150` or `10_300` (for 5/150 and 10/300) columns.
+Your `Instrument Method` must contain either `5_150` or `10_300` (for 5/150 and 10/300 columns).
 This can all be customized by changing the `flow_rates` and `column_volumes` dictionaries at the top of `processors/hplc.py`

 If you are using a Shimadzu instrument, you've got a little less support than Waters.
 Your method will need the standard headers, including `Sample ID:`, `Total Data Points`, and `Sampling Rate:`.
-When you process, you will need to pass a set of arguments to tell appia which channel corresponds to what, since Shimadzu instruments only output a letter.
+When you process, you will need to pass a set of arguments to tell Appia which channel corresponds to what, since Shimadzu instruments only output a letter.

 ## AKTA FPLC Processing